CJ7114/fruit-freshness-detector/README.md

 ## Model Information

 The application uses MobileNetV2 architecture for food type classification and freshness detection.
 The model has been trained on a dataset of fresh and rotten fruits and vegetables.

-## License

-[Choose an appropriate license]

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.